Are you looking to know Ramapo College acceptance rate and some other requirements to secure admission into the school?

 A public liberal arts college in New Jersey, Ramapo College has a 66% acceptance rate.
 Ramapo College is a good option for students who want the undergraduate focus and individualized attention of a small college without the high cost of a private college.

-It is situated in the town of Mahwah, about 30 miles from New York City.
+It is situated in Mahwah, about 30 miles from New York City.
 Business Administration, Communication Studies, Nursing, and Psychology are common undergraduate majors.

 In addition to professional studies programs like nursing and social work, Ramapo College also provides bachelor’s degrees in the humanities, social and natural sciences, business, and the arts.